The Kamaishi Daikannon, one of the "Three Great Giant Buddhas of Tohoku," overlooks Kamaishi Bay [Kamaishi City, Iwate Prefecture]

 The Kamaishi Daikannon, one of the 33 Kannon, is a representation of the Gyoran Kannon

-In a village in Henan Province, a region previously devoid of religious belief, a beautiful young woman carrying a fish basket came to sell fish.
-The young men of the village competed to marry her, but the troubled young woman promised to marry whoever could recite the "Guanyin Sutra," the "Diamond Sutra," and the "Lotus Sutra" from memory.
+In a village in Henan Province, a land largely devoid of religious belief, a beautiful young woman carrying a fish basket came to sell fish.
+The young men of the village competed to marry her, but the troubled young woman promised to marry whoever could recite the "Guanyin Sutra," the "Diamond Sutra," and the "Lotus Sutra."

-The young man who successfully recited the three scriptures was married to the young woman, but soon after, the young woman fell ill and passed away.
-A few days after her funeral, when the grave was excavated at the direction of an old monk in purple robes, the young woman's body was gone, and only her golden collarbone remained.
-This young woman was believed to be an incarnation of Guanyin, the Bodhisattva of Compassion, who appeared to spread the Lotus Sutra, and since then, she has been worshipped as the Fish Basket Guanyin.
+A young man who brilliantly memorized three scriptures married a young woman, but soon after, the woman fell ill and passed away.
+A few days after her funeral, when the grave was excavated at the direction of an old monk in purple robes, the woman's body was gone, and only her golden collarbone remained.
+This woman was believed to be an incarnation of Kannon Bodhisattva who appeared to spread the Lotus Sutra, and since then, she has been worshipped as the Fish Basket Kannon

 It is said that..